Core Concepts

 - Every action step that ran, with its configuration at the time it ran

-- Every API call made to Autotask, including the payload sent and the response received
+- Every API call made to your PSA or other systems, including the payload sent and the response received

 - The state of all

-custom.*variables at each step - Any errors or exceptions, including the exact error message from the Autotask API
+custom.*and other namespace variables at each step - Any errors or exceptions, including the exact error message from the upstream API

 This log is the primary tool for understanding why something worked or did not work.
 When troubleshooting, open the history entry, expand the steps, and read what happened.

-Replay: The Play button on any history entry re-processes the same email through your current rule configuration.
-You do not need to send a new test email after adjusting a rule.
+Replay: The Play button on any history entry re-processes the same trigger through your current rule configuration.
+You do not need to send a new test email, wait for the next schedule tick, or resubmit a form.
 Just replay the existing entry.

-A key principle for keeping your workflows maintainable: use a dedicated mailbox for each third-party tool or use case.
+A key principle for keeping your workflows maintainable: use a dedicated trigger for each third-party tool or use case.

-This makes each mailbox's rules simpler, makes History easier to read, and means a problem in one workflow cannot interfere with another.
+This makes each trigger's rules simpler, makes History easier to read, and means a problem in one workflow cannot interfere with another.

 What's Next